nasa/openmct/README.md

 ## Compatibility

 This is a fast moving project and we do our best to test and support the widest possible range of browsers, operating systems, and nodejs APIs.
 We have a published list of support available in our package.json's `browserslist` key.

+The project uses `nvm` to ensure the node and npm version used, is coherent in all projects.
+Install nvm (non-windows), [here](https://github.com/nvm-sh/nvm) or the windows equivalent [here](https://github.com/coreybutler/nvm-windows)

 If you encounter an issue with a particular browser, OS, or nodejs API, please file a [GitHub issue](https://github.com/nasa/openmct/issues/new/choose)